The Diamond Model Theory: Shaping The Future Of National Competitiveness

 1. Incorporation of Additional Roles: Initially, the Diamond Model focused predominantly on four determinants of national advantage.
 Over time, Porter acknowledged the significant roles of two additional factors: government and chance.
 These factors are now often considered part of the extended model, acknowledging that government policies and random events can critically shape the competitive environment.

 3. Application to Subnational Regions and Cities: Researchers and practitioners have applied the principles of the Diamond Model to smaller geographic units like states, regions, and cities.
-This adaptation considers how local clusters of competitiveness contribute to success, focusing on how specific locales can develop competitive advantages in the context of the larger national economy.
+This adaptation considers how local competitiveness clusters contribute to success, focusing on how specific locales can develop competitive advantages in the context of the larger national economy.

 Evolution Aspect